Compliments or Concerns

 The Complaint Process

 Once a patient or family member contacts the Rutland Regional Medical Center about a concern or complaint, timely action will be taken to resolve the complaint.
 The complaint will be appropriately investigated by gathering information and conducting necessary research.
 Follow-up to the patient and/or family member can be conducted over the phone, in person, or by letter.
 All complaints will be treated respectfully and in a professional manner.
 In the event a complaint cannot be resolved it becomes a grievance; a formal grievance process can be initiated.
-Patient Relations is dedicated to resolving concerns before they reach this stage.
+Patient Experience is dedicated to resolving concerns before they reach this stage.

 1Reciprocal Beneficiary, as defined by 15 V.S.A. § 25: 1301-1306, is two eligible persons who have established a relationship under this chapter, who may receive the benefits and protections, and be subject to the same responsibilities, that are granted to spouses, as defined by the statute.
 Full copy of statute on file in PR & RM Depts.